 The Samsung HW-Q60B has a poor Atmos performance.
 Though it's advertised to come with up-firing channels, these aren't designed for height content - they seem to be part of the Acoustic Beam technology, and they don't play sound with height content specifically.
 The bar has to downmix Atmos content into stereo to play it.
 The resulting sound isn't as immersive, as it simply plays the file through the bar's left and right stereo speakers.
 Sounds seem localized to the front of the bar, and while it can achieve some height, you don't get the sense that action is happening all around you.
 For example, it doesn't seem like sound effects come from the sides or from behind you.
 That said, this is a pretty typical performance for a 3.1 bar.

-The Samsung HW-Q60B has a decent selection of sound enhancement features.
+The Samsung HW-Q60B has a decent selection of sound enhancement features, especially compared to similar 3.1 models like the Sony HT-S2000.
 You can customize its sound with its bass and treble adjustments as well as its 7-band graphic EQ.
-There are several preset modes, too, including 'Standard', 'Surround Sound', 'Game', 'Adaptive Sound', and 'DTS VIRTUAL:X'.
+There are several preset modes, including 'Standard', 'Surround Sound', 'Game', 'Adaptive Sound', and 'DTS VIRTUAL:X'.
 'Adaptive Sound' is a dialogue enhancement feature, and 'DTS VIRTUAL:X' is a virtual surround mode that creates a more 3D sound.
-Also, if you choose to add on rear speakers, you can adjust their levels.
+Also, if you add on rear speakers, you can adjust their levels.

 You can wire the Samsung HW-Q60B to your TV using HDMI or Optical connections.
 There's also a Full HDMI In port, meaning you can use the bar as a hub between different devices like your PC and your TV.